the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 But you have to be aware of its functionalities.
 One of them is a different behavior with the `this` object.
 A function expression always defines its own `this` object.
 Arrow function expressions still have the `this` object of the enclosing context.
 Don't get confused when using `this` in an arrow function.

-There is another valuable fact about arrow functions regarding the parenthesis.
-You can remove the parenthesis when the function gets only one argument, but have to keep them when it gets multiple arguments.
+There is another valuable fact about arrow functions regarding the parentheses.
+You can remove the parentheses when the function gets only one argument, but have to keep them when it gets multiple arguments.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~